ahmadchata/rock_paper_scissors/README.md

-Designing a classic rock, paper, scissors game using javascript, use console for real-time results
+A classic rock, paper, scissors game using javascript